maswiebe/maswiebe.github.io/assets/cook_replication.md

 This nonrandom pattern of missingness, combined with the low coverage of the full sample, severely undermines the external validity of the results.

 To make this concrete, consider the riots variable.
-There are 35 riots in the time series data. but only 5 in the panel data.
+There are 35 riots in the time series data, but only 5 in the panel data.
-Similarly, there are 290 new segregation laws in the time series data, but only 19 in the panel data.
-(The replication files don't have raw count data on lynchings, but the same problem applies there as well.)
+Similarly, there are 290 new segregation laws in the time series data, but only 19 in the panel data.[^4] (The replication files don't have raw count data on lynchings, but the same problem applies there as well.)

 Hence, it seems a near-certainty that the Table 7 estimates would be different if we ran the regressions using a balanced panel.